Vyral/gary-jacklin-recruiting/_posts/2019-01-14-how-do-you-keep-your-business-growing-in-our-market.md

 tags:
   - Transaction Management
 excerpt: >-
   How can you keep growing your business in a down market?
-There a couple of key points you need to remember.
+There are a couple of key points you need to remember.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Gary+Jacklin/Videos/Chicagoland+Real+Estate+-+How+Do+You+Keep+Your+Business+Growing+in+Our+Market_.mp4
 pullquote: >-